seeing-things/zwo/README.md

 - Efficient memory and CPU resource management
 - Real-time priorization of critical threads
 - Writes raw camera data directly to disk in SER format
-- Custom automatic gain and exposure control
+- Custom automatic gain control
 - Live preview, implemented in a manner that minimizes likelihood of frame loss due to resource contention

 To compile this software, a C++ compiler is required.
-On Debian-based Linux distributions (e.g. Ubuntu), you will need the build-essential package for this.
+On Debian-based Linux distributions (e.g. Ubuntu), you will need the `build-essential` package for this.

 The following libraries are required for building the `capture` program (Debian package names in parentheses):
 - librt (libc6-dev)